 Repeat this process on the other rear shock for the car.
 This is what it looks like when finished.

-The front shock install is requires a bit more work than the rear install did.
+Front Shock Install The front shock install requires a bit more work than the rear install did.
 You will also need a spring compressor of some sort to disassemble the front shock units.
 I borrowed this tool from a local autozone.
 Basically the way it works is you pay for the tool and you return it when you are done if you want your money back.
-This isn't like the Wal-mart rental policy; this is actually a legit program.
+This isn’t like the Wal-mart rental policy; this is actually a legit program.

 The FSM tells you to remove the wheel, and then the under cover.
 I never did figure out what the “under cover” was that it referenced, but I obviously didn’t have to remove it to get the shock out if I couldn’t find it.

 (This step differs on cars with TCS and VDC, this step was performed on a car with only TCS) Next you will remove the Wheel sensors from the back of the hub.
 The wheel sensor has a cable that is marked with the yellow arrows in this image .
 This image shows what the sensor looks like mounted on the back of the hub. .
 When removing the wheel sensor be careful, the FSM specifically says not to pull on the wheel sensor.
 Pull out the two grommets where the wire is attached to the shock body, and then use a wrench or socket to remove the bolt holding the sensor itself to the hub.
 Place the sensor up and out of the way, try not to twist the cable too much, when you go to install the sensor again make sure that the white line does not twist upon install.
-I set the sensor on what I would assume is the “under cover” towards the front of the car to keep it and the cable out of the way while I removed the shock.
+I set the sensor on what I would assume is the “under cover” towards the front of the car to keep it and the cable out of the way while I removed the shock. .

-Next remove the nut that holds the brake hose to the shock absorber .
-Pull the mount off of the shock and push the brake line aside.
+Next remove the nut that holds the brake hose to the shock

 You’ll also need to remove the strut tower bar.
 To do this you’ll want to fix the center bolt in place and loosen the nut on the left and right side of that center bolt.
 Once those are lose you’ll want to turn the center top towards the rear of the car 660 degrees, that should place the silver mark of the center bolt above.
 Remove the 3 bolts and one nut from each of the strut bar mounts and remove the bar from the vehicle.